BURN INJURIES & SSD BENEFITS

 Doctors classify burn injuries by degree.
 First degree burns affect only the outer layer of skin and usually heal within a week.
 This is the type of burn injury that does not qualify for SSDI or SSI benefits.

 Second degree burns involve the outer and underlying layers of skin.
 These burns may take several weeks to heal.
-Third degree burns are the most severe, because they involve all layers of the skin and underlying tissue.
+Third degree burns are the most severe, because they involve all layers of the skin and tissue.
 A third degree burn can cause scarring and will require medical treatment.

 The SSA considers burn injuries under Listing 1.21.
 In order to win benefits for a burn injury, you must have all elements under Listing 1.21.
 However, if you do not meet the listing, you can equal the listing.
 Equalling the listing means you have a combination of medical conditions that are as severe as the listing that keep you from working.
 In order to be paid benefits, your burn injuries must prevent you from working at any job for over one year.